itsays-zqc/my-website/docs/examples/SDK Examples/PIC/ssc/SSC.md

 </div>

 #### 1.4 Create project
-We create an empty project by instantiating Project in the simulation environmen and define in the simulation project name.
+We create an empty project by instantiating "Project()" in the simulation environment and define the name of project.

 ```python
 # region --- 1.
 Project ---